Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 - In many artworks, objects are grouped together very closely with a lot of occlusion.
 Although it is hard to label each of these objects indidually, we currently do not have a way of handling crowd annotations.
 So, if possible, please try to label each instance separately.
 Zooming in and using the hotkeys `n` + default category can make this a little more convenient.

 ## Hotkeys Cheatsheet
+TBD

+## Specific Category Guidelines

+### Flower
+- We define one instance of a flower as a visible blossom.
+Closed buds, leafs, and stems are not considered to be part of the flower instance.

+### Fruit
+- Grapes: One instance of an grapes-object is not a single berry, but the whole bunch of berries

+### Sniffing
+- Please include the face (i.e. eyes, ears, nose) and the hand holding the object in the bounding box